 How Long Do Ignition Coils Last?
 Do you want to really know how long your coil lasts?
-Knowing how to long your coil pack last can help you in avoiding a lot of situations.
+Knowing how to long your coil pack lasts can help you in avoiding a lot of situations.
 For instance, your coil goes bad and you are in the middle of an emergency and you do not have any backup that cannot be a good experience.

 How Long Do Ignition Coils Last?